Applications - Undergraduate Combined Programs

-Western Law currently offers two combined undergraduate degree programs with other faculties and departments at Western:
+Western Law currently offers two undergraduate combined-degree programs with other faculties at Western:

 - HBA/JD (Business)

 - BESc/JD (Engineering)

 To see the formal requirements for the program you are interested in, please visit Western's Academic Calendar.

 Students in these programs complete both degrees in six academic years instead of the seven years that would be required if the degrees were completed separately, as follows:

 |Years 1-3||First three years of undergraduate program